 - Take the banana test.
 Did you know that our body secrets a hormone when we are hungry?
 Studies have even shown that this might also influence us to continue eating even when we are full.
 We know our bodies best so listen for internal cues when eating.
 Before you start stuffing yourself with unnecessary junk ask yourself “Am I really hungry? or “Am I just bored?”
 But sometimes it can be hard to differentiate especially when you think you want to eat.
 This is why instead of a hunger scale, I suggest you do take the banana test.
 Sounds like monkey business?
 No, I assure you this really works.
 When you feel like you might hungry but aren’t entirely sure, ask yourself “Will eating a banana satisfy me?”
 If your answer is yes then you really are hungry!
 But if your answer is not and want something unhealthy like some pizza or a cookie then you might not be that hungry after all.

 - Walk away before you get seconds.
 It’s not as easy as it sounds right?
-According to Zane Andrews from the Monash University it takes around 20 minutes from the time you’ve finished eating for your body and brain to register that you’ve already eaten.
+Did you know that it takes around 20 minutes from the time you’ve finished eating for your body and brain to register that you’ve already eaten?
 So before you grab that second piece of steak walk away from the table for about 20 minutes to see if you’re still hungry.

 What To Do After A Weekend Of Overeating